Published 24.9.2021, updated 14.12.2021

-Kindly note however, that currently some healthcare organisations cannot yet print out the EU Digital COVID Certificate.
-For this reason, the healthcare organisations will provide further local guidelines on how persons with no Finnish personal identity code can obtain a printed EU Digital COVID Certificate.
-The person must contact the healthcare organisation that administered the vaccine or provided the COVID-19 test for more detailed instructions.
+Kindly note however, that some healthcare organizations cannot yet print out the EU Digital Covid Certificate.
+For this reason, these organizations will provide further local guidelines on how persons without Finnish personal identity codes can obtain a printed EU Digital Covid Certificate.
+One should contact the healthcare organization that administered the vaccine or provided the Covid-19 test for more detailed instructions.

 EU coronavirus certificates issued in Finland include information in Finnish, Swedish and English.
 The certificate has a QR code with which the content and authenticity of the certificate can be checked.
 All EU certificates are free of charge.

-The EU corona certificate is obtained from the country where the vaccination was given.
+The EU Covid-19 vaccination certificate is generally obtained in the country where the vaccination was administered.
 EU countries must also issue certificates retroactively on request.
-In Finland, a vaccination certificate can currently only be obtained for vaccinations in use and administered in Finland.

 Each traveler must check the requirements of the country of their destination and take special precautions